mfussenegger/nvim-jdtls/README.md

 Extensions for the built-in [Language Server Protocol][1] support in [Neovim][2] (>= 0.5) for [eclipse.jdt.ls][3].

-**Warning**: This is early state.
-Neovim 0.5 hasn't been released yet, so APIs can change and things may break.

 ## Extensions

 - [x] `organize_imports` function to organize imports